Young Pianists

 60-minute private lessons

-Lessons will take place in the Music Addition, Merrill Hall, or Music Practice Building.
+Lessons will take place in Merrill Hall or Music Practice Building.

 Theory Classes will take place in the Simon Music Center or online, depending on demand.